 The HYPE study investigates biological, psychological and socioeconomic risk factors for long-term physical and mental health disorders together with associated health service use.

-We are asking residents of England aged 16 years and older to help us by taking part in this project.
+We are asking residents of the UK aged 16 years and older to help us by taking part in this project.

 Questions asked will elicit sociodemographic information, socioeconomic status, work and school experiences, mental and physical health status, substance use, exposure to violence, well being and self harm, and neighbourhood characteristics.